-To qualify, a student must have been in F-1 status for at least one academic year, must prove to USCIS that off-campus employment is necessary due to the severe economic hardship caused by circumstances beyond his/her control, and must demonstrate that these circumstances arose after the student was granted F-1 status.
+To qualify, you must have been in F-1 status for at least one academic year, must prove to USCIS that off-campus employment is necessary due to the severe economic hardship caused by circumstances beyond your control, and must demonstrate that these circumstances arose after you were granted F-1 status.
 Authorization is granted by USCIS in increments of one year until the program end date.
-Employment in this category need not relate to the student's field of study.
+Employment in this category need not relate to your field of study.
 Work is limited to 20 hours per week while school is in session but may be full-time during official school breaks.
 This 20-hour limit includes any on-campus employment.
-Please note: Authorization for employment under the Severe Economic Hardship provision is not guaranteed.

 Make an appointment with your international student advisor and bring to the appointment the following: